justinmae/justinmae.github.io/aboutme.md

 subtitle: Hi, my name is Justin Mae.
 ---

-I'm a software engineer and a Masters student in Computer Science at NYU.
-As a student, I am exploring my interests in artificial intelligence, learning and memory, robotics, and games with the hopes of finding my life's task.
+I'm a software engineer who is currently pursuing a Master's degree in Computer Science at NYU.
+Hoping to find my life's task, I've been exploring my interests in artificial intelligence, human learning and memory, robotics, and games.

-I also work as a quant at AllianceBernstein, where I develop tools that help private client's manage their money by providing customized strategic asset allocation advice.
+Working as a quanitative analyst at AllianceBernstein, I develop tools that provide customized strategic asset allocation advice, which help private clients manage their money.

 <!--